What are the legal requirements for a website? (Updated November 2024)

 1. Install and configure an SSL Certificate

 Make sure that you have a correctly set up SSL certificate on your website and that the site is set up to use the https connection, An SSL certificate provides security for online communications by enabling an encrypted connection, meaning that third parties cannot intercept the connection and access private data.
-Good quality SSL certificates require your organization to be authenticated by a trusted issuing authority.
+Good quality SSL certificates require your organisation to be authenticated by a trusted issuing authority.

 Good to know: